dmd/nkplay/README.md

 sudo apt install mpd mpc python3-pip sudo pip install python-musicpd getch

-sudo apt install shairport-sync  # if you want airplay support too
+sudo apt install shairport-sync  # optional if you want to be able to airplay to it as well

 ```